Lorraine O'Grady: "Olympia's Maid"

 "The creation of a black feminist aesthetic must challenge dominant culture's discourse of the black body [as] grotesque and articulate a black liberation discourse on the black body [as] beautiful."
 European and European-American society has historically viewed Blackness as ugly.
 It is up to those working within Black feminist theory and critique to reinvent a new positionality.
-This, O’Grady argues, comes at a time when subjectivity itself has been problematized by ideology.
+This, O'Grady argues, comes at a time when subjectivity itself has been problematized by ideology.
 Ideology is a patriarchal practice and theory is what substantiates it; theories of the political and social as well as the ideological/intellectual aided in the creation of the devalued Black figure.
 Out of ideology, she writes, came the notion of binary logic: either/or-ism.

-As a standard, the Western mode of thinking, as proposed by many feminists, is ‘either:or-ism.’
+As a standard, the Western mode of thinking, as proposed by many feminists, is "either:or-ism".
 It describes two modes of thought or plans of action that can be reached, but never can the two be reached together.
 "The binary logic of the west takes on an added dimension when confronted with the presence of a black woman."
-Behind the binary logic of science in the nineteenth century, literature and art situates the representations of Black woman at both the site and sight of violation.
+Behind the binary logic of science in the 19th century, literature and art situates the representations of Black woman at both the site and sight of violation.
 Either/or logic fragments that which it is applied to.
-Riffing off of this logical ideology, O’Grady makes mention of a contrasting Eastern mode of thinking: ‘both/and’ logic.
-It describes dialogical thinking and living, implying the functioning of both options within a scenario and suggests the abandonment of the either/or hierarchy.
+Riffing off this logical ideology, O'Grady makes mention of a contrasting Eastern mode of thinking: "both/and" logic.
+It describes dialogical thinking and living, implying the functioning of both options within a scenario, and suggests the abandonment of the either/or hierarchy.

 Awards

 In 1995–96, O'Grady held the Bunting Fellowship in Visual Art at Harvard University's Radcliffe Institute for Independent Study.
-There she became immersed in the internet during its early years.
+There, she became immersed in the internet during its early years.

 In 1997–98, she was a Senior Fellow of the Vera List Center for Art and Politics, New School University.
-In 2009 she received the Anonymous Was A Woman award, a United States Artists Rockefeller Fellowship in Visual Art in 2011, the College Art Association's Distinguished Feminist Award in 2014, and a Creative Capital Award in Visual Art in 2015.
+In 2009, she received the "Anonymous Was A Woman" award, a United States Artists Rockefeller Fellowship in Visual Art in 2011, the College Art Association's Distinguished Feminist Award in 2014, and a Creative Capital Award in Visual Art in 2015.

-In October 2017 she received the Alumnae Achievement Award, the highest honor given to Wellesley College alumnae.
+In October 2017, she received the Alumnae Achievement Award, the highest honor given to Wellesley College alumnae.

+In 2024, O'Grady was awarded a Guggenheim Fellowship in Fine Arts.

 Collections

-O'Grady's work is the permanent collections of the Museum of Modern Art, New York; the Art Institute of Chicago, Illinois; the Brooklyn Museum, New York; the Davis Museum and Cultural Center, Wellesley, Massachusetts; the Fogg Museum at Harvard, Cambridge, Massachusetts; the Los Angeles County Museum of Art, California; the Rose Art Museum, Brandeis University, Waltham, Massachusetts; the Studio Museum in Harlem, New York; the Wadsworth Atheneum, Hartford, Connecticut; the Walker Art Center, Minneapolis, Minnesota; the Worcester Art Museum, Massachusetts, and Pérez Art Museum Miami.
+O'Grady's work is in the permanent collections of the Museum of Modern Art, New York; the Art Institute of Chicago, Illinois; the Brooklyn Museum, New York; the Davis Museum and Cultural Center, Wellesley, Massachusetts; the Fogg Museum at Harvard, Cambridge, Massachusetts; the Los Angeles County Museum of Art, California; the Rose Art Museum, Brandeis University, Waltham, Massachusetts; the Studio Museum in Harlem, New York; the Wadsworth Atheneum, Hartford, Connecticut; the Walker Art Center, Minneapolis, Minnesota; the Worcester Art Museum, Massachusetts, and Pérez Art Museum Miami.

 Pop culture references

-In 2016 O’Grady was the subject of musician Anohni's video "Marrow" from the Hopelessness album.
+In 2016, O'Grady was the subject of musician Anohni's video "Marrow" from the Hopelessness album.